Kiza-coder/Cogip/README.md

 The project will be evaluated on :

-- use of different URL parameters and filename [checkbox:checked]
+- use of different URL parameters and filename  checked#[checkbox:checked]
 - use of sanitization to avoid SQL injections [checkbox:checked]
 - validation of data so that full-admin doesn’t input whatever [checkbox:checked]
 - construction of a functional relational database [checkbox:checked]